Skip to Content

 Manslaughter is a felony in Rhode Island.
 Conviction may lead to significant prison time, fines, and lasting consequences for your future.
 Sentences can vary depending on aggravating or mitigating factors specific to the facts of your case.

-Contact a Rhode Island Manslaughter Attorney for Immediate Support
+Contact Our Rhode Island Manslaughter Attorney for Immediate Support

 When you face a manslaughter charge, acting decisively with the guidance of a manslaughter lawyer in Rhode Island greatly improves your chances to navigate the process successfully.
 You do not need to take on these challenges by yourself—I am prepared to help clarify your situation and support you at every stage.

-Reach out today for a confidential consultation and begin your defense with a manslaughter attorney in Rhode Island committed to your case.
+Reach out today for a confidential consultation and begin your defense with our manslaughter attorney in Rhode Island.

 We’ll Evaluate Your Case for Free